-Typing, writing and jobs that require repetitive lifting continue to be a threat for developing the condition known as Carpal Tunnel Syndrome (CTS).
-The debilitating syndrome is named for the tunnel surrounding the nerves connecting your wrist, hand and fingers.
-Overly stressing the median nerve can lead to the aching wrist and numb fingers associated with CTS.
-Often, hormone fluctuations can put patients more at risk for CTS, so pregnant women, and women between the ages of 34-60, may be more likely to experience these injuries.
+Typing, writing, and jobs that require repetitive lifting continue to be a threat to developing the condition known as Carpal Tunnel Syndrome (CTS).
+The debilitating syndrome is named for the tunnel surrounding the nerves connecting your wrist, hand, and fingers.
+Overly stressing the median nerve can lead to the aching arms, elbows, and wrists associated with CTS.
+Often, hormone fluctuations can put patients more at risk for CTS, Chronic Pain Physical Therapy Treatment so pregnant women and women between the ages of 34-60 may be more likely to experience these injuries.

-In addition, our dedicated team of physical therapists will show you techniques to stretch your carpal ligaments and how to perform your repetitive tasks more safely, in order to prevent re-injury.
+In addition, our dedicated team of physical therapists will also show you techniques to stretch your carpal ligaments and how to perform your repetitive tasks more safely to prevent re-injury.

 How are these conditions treated?

-The first step in dealing with hand, wrist or elbow pain is evaluating the source of that pain.
+first step in dealing with hand pain from elbow to wrist is evaluating the source of that pain.
 Often that’s done in conjunction with your primary care physician, but — especially when the pain isn’t connected to an obvious event such as a car accident – our evaluation helps further assess your current strength and flexibility capabilities.
-We also note the specific hand and arm positions at which you experience pain.
+We also note the Physical Therapy Treatment specific hand and arm positions at which you experience pain.

-After your evaluation, the first priority is to use therapeutic techniques to get rid of the pain as soon as possible.
+After your evaluation, the first priority is to use therapeutic techniques to eliminate the pain as soon as possible.
 After that, we’ll begin to focus on building up your range of motion, especially through stretching and other flexibility maneuvers.
-Finally, exercises for building strength will be added, so that after your physical therapy course of treatment is over, you can maintain your pain free life.
+Finally, exercises for building strength will be added so that after your physical therapy course of treatment is over, you can maintain your pain-free life.